 Start with these simple ways to prevent cold air from seeping through your windows and doors.

-Add insulation.
-If you can access the area behind the window or door trim, adding batt insulation or spray foam insulation can stop air from sneaking in.
 If you opt for spray foam, look for the kind that’s made to be used with doors and windows.
-If you use batt insulation, don’t overstuff the area, it works best when it’s gently inserted and “fluffy.”
+If you use batt insulation, don’t overstuff the area, it works best when it’s gently inserted and stays fluffy instead of compacted.

 While the tips above work great for both windows and doors, there are some solutions that are specifically designed for winterizing windows.
 Let’s see how those stack up and you can decide which option is best for your situation.